 Children 6-12 years: The usual starting dose is 25 mg once a day.

-To prepare Zoloft oral concentrate, use the dropper provided to remove the instructed amount prescribed by your doctor and mix it with 4 ounces (1/2 cup) of water, ginger ale, lemon-lime soda, lemonade, or orange juice.
-Do not mix the concentrate with anything other than the liquids listed.
-Take the dose immediately; do not prepare the mix for later use.
+To prepare Zoloft solution, use the dropper provided to remove the amount prescribed by your healthcare provider and mix it with 4 ounces (1/2 cup) of water, ginger ale, lemon-lime soda, lemonade, or orange juice only.
+Do not mix it with anything other than these liquids.
+Take the dose right away; do not prepare the mix for later use.

-What should I avoid while taking Zoloft?You should not drink alcohol while taking Zoloft.
-You should also not drive a car or operate heavy machinery until you know how this drug affects you.
+What should I avoid while taking this medication?Do not drive, operate heavy machinery, or engage in other dangerous activities until you know how Zoloft affects you.

-How should I store Zoloft?Store at room temperature.
+How should I store this medication?Store at room temperature.